Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-05.md

 }
 ```

-Now the colors can be edited one location.
+Now the colors can be edited in one location.

 You'll often want buttons with different colors for different purposes.
+Look at the button styles in Bootstrap.
+Your goal is to emulate some of these.

 To change the colors and other styles of buttons using custom properties become very flexible.